 Globally, seventy-five million people have pledged to follow these pathways to help diverse communities function better through greater cooperation and conflict resolution.

 Culture of Peace Hamilton continues to follow the pathways by reinforcing environmental issues, spiritual values and by working with like-minded organizations.
 The group meets regularly and hosts peace luncheons twice a year.
 Peace poles and a thousand narcissi bulbs have been donated to the Peace Garden at Hamilton City Hall.
 These installations and the garden help reinforce ideas of peace in tangible ways.

 Your support of the United Nations Culture of Peace Hamilton Fund will provide ongoing support for these important peace initiatives.

-To donate online, click the link then follow the instructions:
+To donate online, click here: